 The City of Pasco participated in a joint and individual city citizen participation process in the development of the Consolidated Plan and Annual Action Plans.
-Public notices were published in La Voz, a local Hispanic newspaper, and the Tri-City Herald.
-The City of Pasco overall Citizens Participation Plan is on pages 269-274 of the Consolidated Plan.
-In 2009, the City of Pasco will participate in joint and individual city citizen participation processes in the development of the 2010-2014 Tri-Cities Consolidated Plan.
+Public notices were published in Tu Decides, and the Tri-City Herald.
+The City of Pasco overall Citizens Participation Plan is on pages 143-149 of the Consolidated Plan.

-A display ad was published in the Tri-City Herald in English and in Spanish announcing the availability of 2009 CDBG applications on May 2 and May 8, 2008.
-On April 28, 2008 a letter was mailed to all past organizations who solicited funds over the past five years with a copy of the 2008 CDBG application packet.
-The deadline for receiving applications was set for June 2, 2008.
+A display ad was published in the Tri-City Herald announcing the availability of 2013 CDBG applications in May 6 and 10, 2012.
+On May 4, 2012 a letter was mailed to all past organizations who solicited funds over the past five years with a copy of the 2013 CDBG application packet.
+The deadline for receiving applications was set for June 6, 2012.

-The City of Pasco received 13 applications; requests for funding totaled \$921,684.
-The amount anticipated to be available for distribution to projects in 2009 is \$876,711, including program income received from revolving accounts, with a restriction that no more than 15 percent of the anticipated 2009 CDBG award be available for public service projects.
-On June 19, 2008 and July 18, 2008, the Planning Commission held public hearings and heard oral presentations from applicants for 2009 CDBG funds.
-Discussions for action were held in the Planning Commission meeting on July 18, 2008 and recommendations were forwarded to Pasco City Council.
+The City of Pasco received 17 applications; requests for funding totaled \$2,816,091.
+The amount anticipated to be available for distribution to projects in 2013 is \$741,700, with a restriction that no more than 15 percent of the anticipated 2013 CDBG award plus prior year program income be available for public service projects.
+On June 21, 2012 and July 26, 2012, the Planning Commission held public hearings and heard oral presentations from applicants for 2013 CDBG funds.
+Discussions for action were held at the Planning Commission meeting on July 26, 2012 and recommendations were forwarded to Pasco City Council.

-On July 28, 2008, a workshop was held before Pasco City Council to consider the Planning Commission's recommendations for 2009 CDBG allocations and work plan.
-At the August 4, 2008 regular meeting Council approved the 2009 CDBG Annual Work Plan as recommended.
+On August 13, 2012, a workshop was held before Pasco City Council to consider the Planning Commission's recommendations for 2013 CDBG allocations and annual work plan.
+At the August 20, 2012 regular meeting Council approved the 2013 CDBG Annual Work Plan.

-The 2009 Annual Action Plan was prepared, and a display ad published in the Tri-City Herald and La Voz on October 13, 2008 beginning the 30-day review period.
-The 2009 Annual Action Plan is expected to be finalized November 14, 2008 after expiration of the 30-day public review period prior to submittal of the plan to HUD on November 17, 2008.
+A display ad published in the Tri-City Herald on October 14, 2012 in English and in Tu Decides on in Spanish began the 30-day review period of the Annual Action Plan.
+After expiration of the 30-day public review period prior on November 13,2012 the plan was submitted to HUD on November 15, 2012.

-The 2009 Annual Action Plan will be made available on the City website (www.pasco-wa.gov) for review.
+The 2013 Annual Action Plan will be made available on the City of Pasco website (www.pasco-wa.gov) for review.
 Hearing impaired persons may call toll free (888) 543-6598 Voice/TTY for assistance.

-SPACE RESERVED FOR COMMENTS RECEIVED DURING A 30 DAY PUBLIC REVIEW PERIOD WHICH EXPIRES ON NOVEMBER 14, 2008.
+SPACE RESERVED FOR COMMENTS RECEIVED DURING A 30-DAY PUBLIC REVIEW PERIOD WHICH EXPIRED ON NOVEMBER 13, 2012.
+NO COMMENTS WERE RECEIVED.